AnvitaGanugapati/WeatherApp/README.md

 Weather app in CSS, HTML, and JS following a tutorial

 # Overview
 This is a weather app that grabs weather data from [OpenWeather API](https://openweathermap.org/api) to display the real-time weather in the inputted city.
-I built this project following a step-by-step youtibe tutorial, while actively engaging in learning about the tools and technologies involved.
+I built this project in HTML, JS, and CSS following a step-by-step youtibe tutorial, while actively engaging in learning about the tools and technologies involved.

 # Credits
 [Youtube Tutorial by GreatStack](https://www.youtube.com/watch?v=MIYQR-Ybrn4&t=2115s&ab_channel=GreatStack)